 5. Motorola StarTAC (1996)

-This is where Motorola truly made a name for itself in the tech world.
+This is where Motorola made a name for itself in the tech world.
 StarTAC is the successor to MicroTAC, a semi-clamshell phone released in 1996.
-StarTAC was one of the first mobile phones to be widely adopted by consumers.
+StarTAC was one of the consumers’ first mobile phones to be widely adopted.

 Launched by Motorola in 1996, the StarTAC was the smallest and lightest mobile phone on the planet.
 Not only that, but it has also redefined the whole concept of what a cell phone should look like.

 The neat clamshell design was the taste of the future.
 However, the most surprising thing about StarTAC at launch was its price.
-At an astonishing £1,400, it became Motorola’s most expensive cell phone at the time of 19’s.
+At an astonishing £1,400, it became Motorola’s most expensive cell phone in the 19’s.

 Motorola’s StarTAC came with two of the most desirable things of the time, side by side.
-It was the old Edman’s trick to conjure up two people as small and desirable as a gold card in one breath.
+The old Edman’s trick was to conjure up two people as small and hot as a gold card in one breath.

 Perhaps unmatched by any other phone, the StarTAC had an indefinable quality that could be put alongside the most desirable possessions money could buy.

-It also had a vibration function, and later models were able to send SMS messages as well.
+It also had a vibration function; later models could send SMS messages.
 With 60 million StarTACs sold, it was the iPod of that generation.

 6. Motorola D160 (1997)

 Motorola was known for luxury phones like the StarTAC.
-But the company also made bread and butter calls for the more modest.
-If you can’t afford to buy a StarTAC in the 1990s, you can buy the D160.
+But the company also made bread-and-butter calls for the more modest.
+If you can’t afford a StarTAC in the 1990s, you can buy the D160.
 It is also remembered as one of the first Pay-as-you-go (PAYG) phones.

 The d160 was the digital version of Motorola’s entry-level analog phone, the a160.
 It had one unique feature.
 If you need to use the phone in an emergency and the battery is dead, use AA batteries instead.

-There was no memory to memorize the numbers, had to rely on a SIM card and the menu was a bit complicated.
+There was no memory to memorize the numbers, I had to rely on a SIM card, and the menu was a bit complicated.
 However, it did support text messages if the network supported it.